Hyde Park Winter Wonderland opened a few days ago, and I was keen to see it, as I’d never been before.

-Hyde Park’s Winter Wonderland opened a few days ago, and I was keen to see it, so when my friend was feeling a bit down last night, we went and spent a few hours wandering around and taking a ridiculous amount of photos.
-It definitely cheered us up, it was so pretty and totally festive!
+When my friend was feeling a bit down last night, we went and spent a few hours wandering around and taking a ridiculous amount of photos.
+It definitely cheered us up, it was so pretty and totally festive.

-If you’re planning to go, I’d recommend getting off at Knightsbridge tube station.
-My friend and I went to Green Park and it was a bit of a walk from there, but thankfully there were signs directing us there.
+If you’re planning to go, it’s close to Knightsbridge tube station.
+My friend and I went to Green Park station and it was a bit of a walk from there, but thankfully there were signs directing us there.